99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 you can version your files, its enabled at the bucket level, instead of overwiting it creates a new version you can enable s3 versioning to have objects that when are deleted are hidden and can be recovered

+S3 can generate pre-signed urls to issue a request as the person who signed it, using the IAM key of the signing principla, it has a limited lifetime

 replication:
 enable versioning
 - CRR cross region replication (compliance or low latency)